Made in Builder

 How does grid-template-areas work?
 You provide it with a sequence of strings that instruct the grid on where each individual grid-area will be located.

-Let’s start simple for now with grid-template-areas: "a b c d"; .
-This means that you will have all 4 boxes lined up in a row:
+Let’s start with a basic grid-template-areas: "a b c d"; .
+This means that you will have all four boxes lined up in a row:

 See the Pen grid-template-areas - 2 by sami (@samijaber) on CodePen.